 Sets and reps: 3 sets of 8 reps per leg.

 Watch for this: Get into the full lunge position first, then rotate.
-Twisting on the way down before you are stable creates instability at the knee and hip in the same rep. Land, pause, then rotate.
+Twisting on the way down before you’re stable creates instability at the knee and hip.
+Land, pause, then rotate.

 11. Medicine ball Romanian deadlift